 In September 2001, the 933 Liberty Avenue building was purchased and a $3.5 million capital campaign initiated.
 The building renovations were completed in two phases, with PP/WHS moving in August 2002 and the administrative and family planning office moving in November 2004.
 The capital campaign was finished in December 2004, with a total of $3.6 million raised for this project.

-Since 2000, Planned Parenthood has endured an extremely conservative political environment under the Presidency of George Bush.
+From 2000-2008, Planned Parenthood endured an extremely conservative political environment under the Presidency of George Bush.
 During that time, Planned Parenthood placed increased emphasis on mobilizing supporters and fending off legislative attacks.
 PPWP added a volunteer coordinator to manage its numerous volunteers and interns.

 In June of 2010, we opened our seventh health center in Greensburg, and are now able to provide our life-saving health care services to the residents of Westmoreland County.